Reading 5–7 Arsenal (2012): Post-match and reaction

 This match is widely regarded as one of the most remarkable of modern times.
 It is also thought to be one of the finest comebacks in football history; it was the first time Arsenal had ever come back from a 3+ goal deficit to win.

-Arsene Wenger described the Arsenal comeback as something that took them from "disaster to pride."
+Arsène Wenger described the Arsenal comeback as something that took them from "disaster to pride."

 "We went from disaster to pride," he said, "you cannot play for Arsenal and give up.
 It was 4-0 and could have been one or two more.
 We came back but at 89 minutes it was still 4-2.
 Then the miracle happened.
 There were so many turning points.
 Our first goal before half-time was important.
 It's my first 7-5.
 It was a tennis score."

 Despite his pride, Wenger still offered some consolation to McDermott: "I know how it feels to lose a 4-0 lead - it happened to me at Newcastle.
 I always hoped we could come back.
 It's strange to explain.
 At 4-0 you think you have won the game, but at 4-2 the panic starts to set in.

 "At 4-0 I didn't feel great, I started to think about half-time.
 Inspiration was not difficult.
 I just felt sorry for the fans, they stuck with us.
 A big part stayed and supported us and I give them credit.
 I give the ones who left less credit.

 "This was maybe my greatest comeback.
 [The League Cup] is not my priority but had we gone out like we could have gone out it would not have been one of my proudest nights."

 Meanwhile, Reading boss Brian McDermott said that the defeat was the worst of his career.
 "It was kamikaze football.
 It was extraordinary," he said.
 "It's the worst defeat of my career.
 It is embarrassing but we have to take it on the chin and move on.
 It's hard to take positives but we have to."
 He did, however, criticise referee Kevin Friend after Walcott's 96th-minute goal, despite only four minutes of stoppage time being awarded.
 "Obviously it doesn't help that the referee added two minutes on to the four minutes of injury time to make it six.
 You can't tell the time as wrong as that, but he did."